nehalsin/sanskrit-vahini/index.md

 ### INVISIBLE/UPPER HOUSE

-Soldiers of Britishers were sold.
+Soldiers of Britishers were sold people.
 Soldiers like Bhagat Singh could not be bought.
-They're wild.
-Their efficiency is also high.
+They're pristine.
+Their efficiency is highest.

 Can't be sold.
 Value is too much.
 Efficiency also too much.
 They're wild.